IBM/power-up/docs/Appendix-J.rst

 Initialization of the Client Nodes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+During the initialization phase, you will need to enter a resolvable hostname for each client node.
+Optionally you may enter the path of a private ssh key file.
+If one is not available, an ssh key pair will be automatically generated.
+You will also be prompted for a password for the client nodes.

 To initialize the client nodes and enable access to the POWER-Up software server::

     $ pup software --init-clients paie52